 Because Gaisce requires two large physical elements you can gain a good level of fitness from taking part.
 Depending on your award you may even get healthy without realizing it, through hiking, walking or coaching.
 A good base level of fitness benefits you mentally as well as physically.
 Keeping a little fit is actually good for your brain, not just for them gains!

 The Adventure Journey, while very physically demanding, is one of the most memorable and enjoyable parts of the Gaisce awards.
 The vast majority of participants and Gaisce PAL’s are nervous about this aspect of the award.
 Thankfully, An Óige can provide help to those doing the Bronze award with support through our Gaisce programme.
 With experienced, volunteer guides to help your group you’ll all come back alive!
 As you progress through the awards the Adventure Journey gets bigger and the things you learn grow with that.
 Planning your route, your supplies, your accommodation and completing the journey are all going to benefit you later in life.
-Whether it’s adventures to south east Asia, emigrating or traveling around Ireland, these skills will stand you in good stead where ever you go!
+Whether it’s adventures to south east Asia, emigrating or travelling around Ireland, these skills will stand you in good stead where ever you go!

 Over all, the Gaisce is an excellent and worthwhile experience for any person.
 Challenging yourself makes you a better person.
 While Gaisce is undoubtedly difficult, there are the supports there to help you be successful and the benefits are worth any challenge.
 The Gaisce team are incredibly passionate and are constantly working to improve the award for participants.
 The stories from those who have done the award are captivating, inspiring and often hilarious.